 For dual display use, keep in mind that the overall screen proportion is much more horizontal than the tablet itself.
 Through the system preferences configuration panel, the tablet can be set up for different screen mappings, single screen mode or screen switching with a hotkey.
 The most natural way, in my opinion, is to keep the screen proportion exactly the same as the tablet surface.
 If you use dual displays, this means that some of the vertical area of the tablet would be inactive and that the horizontal resolution available will be mapped to a much bigger number of pixels—for example, 3840 x 1080 for dual 24" displays.
 This would require a larger drawing area than a single screen, and preferably a high end tablet such as the Intuos Pro Large model.
 An alternative that works fairly well is to use a smaller tablet and set up a hot key combination to switch the control between the two screens.

 My favorite keyboard for use along with a Wacom tablet is the Apple Wireless Keyboard.
 Because it has no numerical keypad it has a smaller footprint and fits nicely at either side of the tablet.
-On the Windows side and for the same price, the Logitech K810 keyboard is highly regarded.
+For about the same price, Logitech offers the K810 (PC) and K811 (Mac) keyboards that are highly rated and offer some additional features, like the ability to be paired to multiple devices and backlit keys.
 A full size keyboard may be too large to be used on the side of a tablet larger than an Intuos Pro Medium, leaving the tablet too far from the central seating position.
 Some users prefer to place the keyboard in front of the tablet.
 This position only works if you don't need to type much during the day.

 Display resolution vs. Wacom tablet size